Need to know

 Doing the maths: Making a coffee vs buying one

 We've compared coffee costs for a year below, based on buying a manual espresso machine as they deliver the most barista-like results.
 Keep in mind, your personal preferences (for equipment, coffee brand, even how much milk you use) will change the costs – this is a guide only.

 2. The cost to the environment

-Unless you fastidiously use a BYO cup every time you go to a cafe (and some currently don't accept them due to COVID-19), you're contributing to the one billion takeaway coffee cups that Australians send to landfill every year.
+Unless you fastidiously use a BYO cup every time you go to a cafe, you're contributing to the one billion takeaway coffee cups that Australians send to landfill every year.
 Each cup takes thousands of years to decompose.

 Of course, making a coffee at home means you're more likely to use a mug or reusable cup.
 If you use it everyday, that's at least 365 takeaway cups you're saving from landfill every year.
 You can even use the grounds in your compost (just mix it with organic garden waste first, as it's too acidic on its own).

 If you use a mug everyday, that's at least 365 takeaway cups you're saving from the trash a year